elasticdeeplearning/edl/doc/boss_tutorial.md

-# PaddlePaddle EDL tutorial
+# PaddlePaddle Elastic Deep Learning

-This is a hands-on tutorial used for BOSS workshop 2018.
-We have two parts in this tutorial:
+While many hardware and software manufacturers are working on improving the training performance of deep learning jobs, PaddlePaddle Elastic Deep Learning (EDL) optimize the global utilization of the cluster and the waiting time of job submitters.
+EDL includes two parts, one is a Kubernetes controller, PaddlePaddle auto-scaler which changes the number of processes of the distributed jobs according to the idle hardware resource in the cluster, and another one is the fault-tolerant distributed training architecture in PaddlePaddle.

+## Tutorial Outline

+- Introduction
+  At the introduction session, we will introduce:
+    1. a new version named Fluid on PaddlePaddle; and
+    1. Why we develop PaddlePaddle EDL and how to implement it.
+- Hands-on tutorial
+  Following the introduction, we will prepare a hands-on tutorial so that all the audience can use PaddlePaddle and ask some questions while using PaddlePaddle:
-- Part-1: Train a simple model by PaddlePaddle Fliud.
+  - Part-1, Train a simple model using PaddlePaddle Fluid.
-- Part-2: Launch the EDL training job on a Kuberntes cluster.
+  - Part-2, Launch an EDL training job on a Kubernetes Cluster.

-And please don't forget the necessary preparations before everything.

 ## Prerequisites